-Unlike most other federal departments, 98 percent of the work of the Treasury is done by its 10 bureaus.
+In 1789, Congress created the Treasury Department and the other two executive departments of Defense and State.
+Today, most of the work of the Treasury is done by its 10 bureaus.

-- The Treasury Inspector General for Tax Administration prevents IRS fraud.
+- The Treasury Inspector General for Tax Administration prevents IRS fraud, waste, and abuse.

 - The Bureau of the Fiscal Service manages the public debt.

-- The U.S. Mint prints postage stamps, currency, and coinage.
+- The U.S. Mint prints postage stamps and coinage.

-- The Bureau of Engraving and Printing designs and manufactures U.S. currency and securities.
+- The Bureau of Engraving and Printing designs and prints U.S. paper currency and securities.

 - The Office of the Comptroller of the Currency regulates national banks.

-The office of the Secretary of the Treasury does the remaining 2 percent of the work.
-The Secretary advises the president on financial, economic, and tax policies.
-He helps set fiscal and budgetary policies.
+Overseeing all of these activities is the Secretary of the Treasury.
+In their capacity as the chief financial officer of the federal government, they advise the president on all financial, economic, and tax policies.
+They also help set fiscal and budgetary policies.

 How It Affects the U.S. Economy

-Low mortgage rates strengthen the economy by allowing home buyers to buy more and bigger houses.
+Low mortgage rates strengthen the economy by opening the market to more home buyers and enabling them to buy bigger houses.
 That stimulates the real estate industry.
-Low rates also encourage homeowners to borrow more against the equity in their home.
-That permits them to spend more on consumer products.
+Low rates also encourage homeowners to borrow more against the equity in their homes, which permits them to spend more on consumer products.

-If it can't pay the interest on the debt, then the United States would go into debt default.
-Although it might seem that Congress would want to avoid this at any costs, it created a debt crisis in 2011 and shut down the government in 2013.
+If it couldn't pay the interest on the debt, then the United States would go into debt default.
+Congress came close to allowing this when it created a debt crisis in 2011 and shut down the government in 2013, 2018, and 2019.

 How It Affects You

 The U.S. Department of Treasury affects you directly.
-Every April, the IRS expects a check from you, unless it has withheld enough from your paycheck.
+Every April, the IRS expects a check from you unless it has withheld enough from your paycheck.
 You may also have U.S. savings bonds.
-If you are concerned about inflation, you might own I bonds which are from the Bureau of the Public Debt.
+If you are concerned about inflation, you might own I bonds from the Bureau of the Public Debt.

-Treasury bonds affect you by influencing mortgage interest rates.
+Most important, Treasury bonds influence mortgage interest rates.
 That affects your ability to buy and sell your home and to get equity loans.
 It also affects the value of the dollar, which impacts the cost of imports and inflation.
 Over the long haul, a declining dollar erodes your retirement savings to the point that you may have to keep working past 65.

-Unclaimed Money: The Treasury Department has a page devoted to helping you find unclaimed money.
-That's where you file claims for missing IRS refund checks, savings bonds, and Treasury bonds.
-It enables you to track property from states you've lived in, class action suits, and unclaimed credit union shares.
+If you think the government might owe you money, the Treasury Department has a page devoted to helping you find unclaimed money.
+The site has information about where to file claims for missing IRS refund checks, savings bonds, and Treasury bonds.
+It helps you track property from states you've lived in, class action suits, and unclaimed credit union shares.
 The U.S. Treasury Unclaimed Money website will help you find anything you might be owed.